eaton-bob/hackaton/README.md

 **Entry is free.
 Seats are limited, so first come first served.**

-To register, just write an email to michalvyskocil@eaton.com with a subject HACKATON.
+To register, just write an email to michalvyskocil@eaton.com with a subject WORKSHOP.

-## Hackathon Format
+## Workshop Format

-The hackathon is a unique opportunity to learn advanced ZeroMQ skills.
+The workshop is a unique opportunity to learn ZeroMQ skills.
 It follows the model developed by Pieter Hintjens for many ZeroMQ workshops.

 Each year we take a theme and work towards that using an organic contract-driven process.

 The theme for 2016 is (to be selected)

- * reliable SERVICE pattern for malamute
+    Reliable SERVICE pattern for malamute
- * malamute client model and generator
- * malamute clients + web server integration
- * ...

 ## Requirements for Participants